-The screenplay came courtesy of Tony Crechales, who also wrote the William Shatner thriller film Impulse (1974) and the Ray Milland/Carrie Snodgrass horror thriller The Attic (1980).
+The screenplay was written by Tony Crechales, who also wrote the William Shatner thriller film Impulse (1974) and the Ray Milland/Carrie Snodgrass horror thriller The Attic (1980).

 Kindly multi-millionaire, Emmett Kramer (Mitchell Gregg, with startling white hair/black ‘tache combo) employs a pretty nurse, Jennifer (Jenifer Bishop), to help him care for his mentally frail shrew of a wife, Marsha (Jacquelyn Hyde, looking like an absurdist caricature of Bette Davis in charcoal).

 Also in the luxurious house is his housekeeper of many years, Norma (Ireene Byatt) who was struck dumb by a tragic family accident and grimaces throughout at anything and everything.
 Kramer is losing patience with his wife as, after a string of nurses employed to look after her, she also takes an instant dislike to Jennifer who she paranoidly accuses of having an affair with her husband.

 One night, Jennifer is alarmed to find the mad crone dead in the bathtub having committed suicide.
 Stricken with grief, Kramer asks the nurse to stay a while, which is code for meeting upstairs in five minutes.